rahmansial477/Mercury/README.md

 ### Vault — Time-Locked Storage

 Users can lock a file or message and set a future unlock date.
 Once locked, the content cannot be accessed by anyone — including the wallet that created it  until the specified date has passed.
 This is enforced through real date-comparison logic rather than a cosmetic label, and every lock action requires a wallet-signed transaction to create it.
-Use cases include future-dated personal notes, timed reveals, and content that needs to remain provably untouched until a set point in time
+Use cases include future-dated personal notes timed reveals, and content that needs to remain provably untouched until a set point in time

 ### Proofs — On-Chain Proof of Creation